mohite-abhi/Operating-System-Notes/15. Memory Management/README.md

 						- it is like cutting those data and pasting to make compact, undesirable, processes would need to be stopped
 			- allocation & deallocation
 				- it becomes complex because holes are created dynamically
-				- we use bitmat and linked list for implementing this, to know where hole is and to manage it
+				- we use bitmap and linked list for implementing this, to know where hole is and to manage it